pudly/schmopera-hugo/content/articles/the-lady-steals-the-spotlight-in-rohs-macbeth.md

 date = "2018-03-26T20:48:00-04:00"
 lastmod = "2018-03-26T20:48:00-04:00"
 publishDate = "2018-03-26T20:48:00-04:00"
-slug = "the-lady-steals-the-spotlight-in-rohs-macbeth"
-title = "The Lady steals the spotlight in ROH&#039;s Macbeth"
+short_description = "What Verdi does illustrate brilliantly is the power struggle and fight for status between this couple.
+Who is the driving force behind all of these horrible acts?
+It could be either one of the power-hungry duo, although at times it's clear that behind every powerful man there is an even more powerful woman." slug = "the-lady-steals-the-spotlight-in-rohs-macbeth" title = "The Lady steals the spotlight in ROH&#039;s Macbeth"
 +++